The World of Payments: Understanding Different Types of Payment Methods

 The cash-dominated Indian economy has slowly moved to embrace the various types of cashless payment systems.
 Rapid digitisation and expanding internet penetration have contributed to the growth of different types of payment methods online in India.

 These types of payment systems offer more than just 24x7 availability, top-notch security, and convenience.
-For instance, you can go online & open a Federal Bank zero-balance savings account in 3 minutes — via the Fi Money app.
-No paperwork & no hidden fees!
+For instance, you can go online & open a Federal Bank savings account in 3 minutes — via the Fi Money app.
+No paperwork, no hassles!
 Fi, alongside its licensed partner Federal Bank, showcases the future of secure, digital banking.
 The app is designed primarily for working professionals in India.
 It can help you save up, invest wisely & analyse your expenses.
-If you upgrade to other account plans within Fi — you get access to premium features like Jump, US Stocks, Mutual Funds, etc. & not to mention up to 4x rewards!
+If you upgrade to other account plans within Fi — you get access to premium features like Jump, US Stocks, Mutual Funds, etc. & not to mention up to 3% back as rewards!
 In short, Fi's an online money management solution that helps you get smarter with your money — in a fun & uncomplicated manner.

 Frequently Asked Questions